Oshikatsu: History

 The roots of oshikatsu can be traced as far back as the 1980s with the initial rise of Japanese idol culture.
 The term "oshi" is said to have originated as slang from fans of idol groups, primarily spreading through Morning Musume fans on the anonymous message board 2channel.
 In another idol group, AKB48, fans could vote on which idols they wanted to see at the forefront of the group's next single, which came to be known as osu (推す), meaning to recommend.
 In 2010, AKB48 would release "Team B Oshi", which would further popularize the term.

 Around the same time in anime fandom, some otaku men had sworn off real-life dating in favor of fictional characters from anime and visual novels.
-One man named Akihito Kondo made headlines for marrying virtual idol Hatsune Miku.
+One man named Akihiko Kondo made headlines for marrying virtual idol Hatsune Miku.

 The term oshikatsu itself first appeared online in 2016, and began to pick up in popularity on Twitter by 2018.
 The subculture began to grow significantly during the COVID-19 pandemic as a form of escapism.
 The 2020 novel Oshi, Moyu has been attributed as having contributed to the subculture's rise in prominence.
 In 2021, the term was nominated for Japan's word of the year.
 A 2022 survey conducted by JR East Marketing & Communications found that 57.4% of the 17 thousand people between the ages of 15 and 45 they interviewed said they had an oshi.

 As of 2024, the subculture is no longer primarily limited to young people, as a survey done by Harumeku found that 46% of female respondents in their 50s had an oshi that they financially supported in some capacity.